ngeiswei/tv-toolbox/README.md

 pdf(p=a) == f(p=a)

-## On the Confidence of the Concluding TV Obtained from Premises with Perfect Confidences
+## Towards Correct Calculations of Confidences

+In this section we attempt to improve the confidence calculations in PLN inference rule formulas.
+The goal is to get calculations which are efficient yet justified by probability theory.
+It is our belief that the ideal calculations can only be obtained via uncomputable integration over multiple worlds (and to that end we intend to eventually introduce a Universal Truth Value, or UTV for short).
+In this work we suggest localized and efficient forms of such integration, that we hope to later formally justify as approximations of such universal integration.

+We start with the conjunction introduction rule for its simplicity.

+### First Attempt Uniformly Sampling Underlying Sets

-A question that has been in the back my mind for a long time is:
+A question that has been in the back my mind for a while is:

 What is the probability distribution obtained from applying a rule formula to premises which are themselves first order probabilities?

-### First Attempt Uniformly Sampling Underlying Sets

 Let us for instance consider the conjunction introduction rule